Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Conclusion and Limitations

-When the triggering rate in a randomized experiment is low, it is critical to exploit subjects' triggering counterfactual status for efficient estimation of the overall ITT effect.
-However, it is not always possible to confirm whether a control group subject would have triggered the active treatment had they been assigned to the treatment group.
+When the triggering rate in a randomized experiment is low, it is critical to exploit subjects' triggering counterfactual status to efficiently estimate the overall ITT effect.
+However, it is not always possible to know whether a control subject would have triggered the active treatment had they been assigned to the treatment group.
 This kind of one-sided triggering problem poses a challenge both in theory and in practice.

-In this paper, we tackle one-sided triggering purely as a variance reduction problem.
-We take the inefficient difference-in-outcome-means estimator and add a mean-zero augmentation term as a form of linear covariate adjustment to reduce variance of the estimated ITT.
-Any mean-zero augmentation $\that_{a}$ is a search direction for which we can optimize for the best ``step size'' $\theta$ to obtain a new estimator: $\Delta(Y) - \theta \cdot \that_{a}$.
+This paper tackles one-sided triggering purely as a variance reduction problem.
+We reduce the sampling variance of the inefficient difference-in-outcome-means estimator by appending a mean-zero augmentation term, which serves as a form of covariate adjustment.
+We derive this mean-zero augmentation by comparing the treated trigger-complement group $T0$ against the entire control group $C$.
+Specifically, we reweight subjects in $C$ to make the distribution of outcome $Y$ among $C$ comparable to that among $T0$.
+It is known in the principal stratification literature that such weights exist and can be estimated as a function of pre-experiment covariates when weak principal ignorability holds.
+Following this theory, we propose our augmentation Eq~\eqref{eq:h_sn} with weights found using either a prediction approach or a balancing approach.
+The latter has the benefit of allowing in-experiment covariates to be included in balancing, in stark contrast to typical covariate balancing applications.

-We derive our mean-zero augmentation by comparing the treatment trigger-complement $T0$ against the entire control group $C$, where we properly weight data-points in $C$ to make the distribution of outcome $Y$ from $C$ comparable to that of $T0$.
-It is known in the literature of principal stratification that such weights exist and can be estimated as a function of pre-assignment covariates when weak principal ignorability holds.
-Following this theory, we propose our augmentation using the predicted triggering probabilities trained on the treatment group and predicted on the control group.
-We compare this approach to alternatives such as directly training a propensity model on $T0 \cup C$ and weighting $C$ units by estimated propensity scores, or using entropy balancing to enforce tight covariate balance between $T0$ and $C$.
-These discussions strengthen our understanding of sources of variance reduction and their relation to regression adjustment and covariate balancing.
+A simulation study shows that our proposed estimator can be \emph{even more efficient} than standard estimators that are used when the triggering counterfactual status is observed in both treatment and control groups.
+Both the prediction and balancing approaches to find control unit weights can result in similar efficiency gains when used in conjunction with covariate regression adjustment from an outcome prediction model.